yuhaoliu7456/CVPR2020-HAttMatting/README.md

 Code and paper is coming soon!!!<br/>

 ## News
-Our project Page is now fully open to the public, including pipelines, data set examples, etc. Code and paper will be open in two days.
+Our project Page is now fully open to the public, including pipelines, data set examples, etc. Code and paper will be open in two days.<br/>
 The file for generating the composition dataset has been uploaded.
 It can synthesize data three times faster than the original code, which can save about two days of waiting!!!

 ### Project Page